manixate/jest-hugo/README.md

 ## Configuration
 - You can provide your own Hugo config by adding a `jest-hugo.config.json`
 - If you need to change the test output directory, you can provide a path in `JEST_HUGO_TEST_DIR` environment variable
+- You can specify path to your `hugo` executable by setting `JEST_HUGO_EXECUTABLE` environment variable.
+By default it uses the one in environment path

 ## Guidelines
 - Each test should be written in Markdown